Arrington Real Estate and Homes For SaleCity

 Real Estate Trends of Arrington

-The median home price in Arrington sits at just over $700K, which is fairly steep even for Nashville.
-Much of this can be attributed to the large houses in a convenient location on the rise.
-Also contributing to the high asking prices is the area’s extremely low vacancy rate of only 2.6%.
-With so many of the homes filled, prices on the available houses tend to inflate as buyers compete over fewer properties.
+The median single-family home price in Arrington sits at just over $1,175,000, which is steep even for Nashville.
+Much of this can be attributed to the large, new construction houses located in a convenient location.
+Also contributing to the high prices is the area’s extremely low vacancy rate of only 2.6%.
+With so many homes filled, prices on the available houses tend to inflate as buyers compete over fewer properties.
 Builders are working to rectify this market inefficiency by quickly establishing new developments.
 Right along the I-840 corridor, new neighborhoods are popping up like daffodil clusters in the area’s verdant green fields.
-Subdivisions like Arrington Ridge, The Enclave at Dove Lake, and multiple developments in the King’s Chapel area are currently under construction, with homes ranging from the upper-$500s to nearly one million dollars.
+Subdivisions like Arrington Ridge, The Enclave at Dove Lake, and multiple developments in the King’s Chapel area are currently under construction, with homes ranging from the $800,000s to $2,000,000.

 Reviews of Arrington